ubccpsc/classy/packages/portal/backend/src/custom/FORKREADME.md

 # Fork Customization

-This folder must contain two files:
+This folder must contain at least two files:

-* `CustomCourseController.ts` should extend `CourseController`.
-This class is used for the most common course-specific overrides that require code.
+* Copy `DefaultCourseController.ts` to create `CustomCourseController.ts`. `CustomCourseController` extends `CourseController`, which is used for the most common course-specific overrides that require code

+* Copy `DefaultCourseRoutes.ts` to create `CustomCourseRoutes.ts`. `CustomCourseRoutes.ts` implements `IREST`, which allows you to define any custom REST routes required by the backend.
+*
-* `CustomCourseRoutes.ts` should implement `IREST`.
-This is where you can define any custom REST routes required by the backend.An optional file called `CustomAdminView.ts` containing a class that extends `AdminView` can also be added.
+* An optional file called `CustomAdminView.ts` containing a class that extends `AdminView` can also be added.
+Copy `DefaultAdminView.ts` to a new file called `CustomAdminView.ts` to create

 Any number of subclasses can also be contained in this folder.
 These changes should ***NOT*** be pushed back to `classy/master`.